Redant136/Cookbook/Simply Tuscan - Pino Luongo/Simply Tuscan - Pino Luongo.md

 p.
 31
 #### Ingredients
 ##### Milk pudding
-- 1 cup sugar-
+- 1 cup sugar
 - ½ cup potato starch
-- 1 quart whole milk
+- 4 cups whole milk
 - One 3-inch-long cinnamon stick
 - 1 vanilla bean, split open lengthwise
 - One 1-inch strip of lemon zest over it so that the zest releases its oil over the pudding.